pyscal/pyscal/docs/source/example2basic.rst

 As we would expect for a bcc type lattice, we see that the atom has 14 neighbors (8 in the first shell and 6 in the second).
-Lets try a more interesting example by reading in a bcc system with thermal vibrations.
+It is important to note that you could tune the cutoff radius to select only the first shell.
+Now a more interesting example where a distribution of coordination numbers exist is shown.
+A file with a bcc system with thermal vibrations is used as input.
-Thermal vibrations lead to distortion in atomic positions, and hence there will be a distribution of coordination numbers.

 .. code:: python